Rise of Kingdoms on PC – Comprehensive Guide to All Civilizations for 2020

 With the new 2020 update, the community is keen to know whether the balance of power between Rise of Kingdoms civilizations has shifted once more.
-While our previous guide can still give you some clues with regards to the impact and usefulness of all the starting commanders for different civs, it’s worth taking a closer look at the changes we discuss below.
+The latest civilization guide will always have the most up to date information.
 This way, you make sure that you’re completely acquainted with the current meta.

 The sheer diversity in RoK’s civilizations gives rise to a multitude of playstyles, which is part of the reason why the game continues to be one of the highest-grossing RTS releases on the App Store.
 Let’s consider each of them briefly and see what they do best.

 The faction’s 5% bonus to building speed is tremendous in the early game.
 Many players start with China for this reason alone and then later use the free transition token.
 Don’t worry about not getting one faction commander or another because they’ll come your way eventually.

 In addition, the 5% bonus to action points will help you do better in any events.
 Unless you’re putting money in the game, you’ll want to invest heavily in upgrading Sun Tzu, the default Chinese commander.
 He will continue to be relevant for the majority of your gameplay.

 Despite its awesome architecture, Korea doesn’t become useful until very late in the game.
 Their 3% boost to research speed will help you save days and even entire weeks’ worth of waiting for research to complete.
 This also means you’ll save a lot of money that would otherwise go to speed-ups.

 The faction’s 15% increased hospital capacity means that you can generally take more skirmishes for the Lost Temple and overwhelm your adversaries with T4 and T5 units.